-Jill Ellis earned more in World Cup year, but still not as much as her U.S. men’s counterpart
+Jill Ellis earned more in World Cup year but still not as much as her U.S. men’s counterpart

 For example, in 2020, when the coronavirus pandemic shut down the national teams for at least eight months, the women continued to receive base salaries for nine international matches, plus reduced NWSL activity, while the men only collected for four international games.

 In December, the women and federation reached agreement on improved working conditions.
-This past May, the women lost their wage discrimination case.
+In May, the women lost their wage discrimination case.

-No men’s players were on the 2019 list of highest-paid USSF employees; none received more than $200,000 from the federation, said a person familiar with the payouts, who remained anonymous so as to freely discuss the documents.
+No men’s players were on the 2019 list of highest-paid USSF employees; none received more than $200,000 from the federation, said a person familiar with the payouts, who spoke on the condition of anonymity to freely discuss the documents.
 The men’s team played several friendlies and participated in the Concacaf Gold Cup and Nations League.

 The men, though, are eligible for far higher bonuses when advancing deep in a World Cup.
 FIFA, the sport’s world governing body, decides how much to award federations, which in turn pay the players.
 In 2018, the French federation received $38 million for winning the men’s title; a year later, the USSF collected $4 million for the women’s championship.